-Setup Port

-Setting Description

-Default Setting (3) Both

-Setup Port Setting Description Options • (1) Main Only - Programming and reading a radio's setup information is done through the data port.
+Setup Port Setting Description Default Setting (3) Both Options (1) Main Only - Programming and reading a radio's setup information is done through the data port.
 (2) Diagnostics Only - Programming and reading a radio's setup information is done through the diagnostic port.
-If the Serial interface is set to anything other than RS232, then the Setup Port must be set to Diagnostics Only.
-(3) Both - Programming and reading a radio's setup information is done through either the data port or the diagnostic port.
+(3) Both - Programming and reading a radio's setup information is done through either the data port or the diagnostic port .
 Terminal Menu (1) Set Baud Rate > (D) Setup Port Description: Determines which port on the radio, Main or Diagnostics, is used to access the parameter settings in Tool Suite or enter the Setup main menu in the terminal interface.
-The main data port is the RS232 port.
-The diagnostics port is a 3-pin connector on the rear panel of the OEM Mini series radios.
-The diagnostic cable for this port (ASC0409DC) is available from FreeWave.
-The OEM modules use a 2-row, 2 mm female connector.
-The diagnostic cable for this port (ASC2009DC) is available from FreeWave.